Android and apps

 Android 7.0 Nougat debuted split-screen multitasking, but Samsung already had this feature in the Tab S2.
 Old news.
 In that time, however, more apps have begun to support multi-tasking on the Android operating system.
 So Google’s push for split-screen in other devices is useful.

 Multitasking is still the biggest weakness of an Android tablet (and even an iPad Pro).
 There’s no true dock for easy switching between apps, and the recent menu is just too slow to truly cycle back and forth between apps.
 “What do I have open again?”
 Until 2-in-1s merge mobile and computer operating systems, we’re left with ham-handed multitasking.

 Movies, music and gaming

-- Awaiting first HDR video content from Amazon Video and Netflix
+- Supports HDR content from the likes of Netflix

 - Nearly impossible to accidentally cover up the four speakers

 - Game Launcher debuts on a tablet with tools tailored to gamers

 The Samsung Galaxy Tab S3’s strongest suit is being an entertainment pleaser.
 If you’re looking for the best Android tablet for movies, music and gaming, this is it.